PhilReedData/PhilReedData.github.io/dhll201703/jischc.md

 Show whole text...
 ![Jisc Historical Collections](img/jhc-170.png)

-You may download as a PDF, and the full text may be searchable using the usual Ctrl/Cmd+F function...
+You may download as a PDF, and the full text may be searchable using the usual Ctrl/Cmd+F function.

 ### Activites
 1. Try another word that you expect there may be spelling or typing variants for.
 Are the suggestions what you would expect?